Global Lie-Tresse theorem: Differential invariants

-In the same way we can establish finiteness of higher $G$-invariant syzygies (i.e. relations between relations etc).
-Notice that the second syzygies can be interpreted as the module of compatibility conditions for the invariant differential equations from Remark \ref{rkkr}.
+This ideal in $\mathcal{P}'$ is again finitely generated as a D-module.
+Then we can compute the third syzygy module $\mathfrak{syz}_{\infty,(3)}^G$ etc and establish finiteness of all higher $G$-invariant syzygies (i.e.\ relations between relations etc).
+The derived sequence will be a free resolution of the differential algebra $\A$.